aws/aws-sam-cli/samcli/local/init/templates/cookiecutter-aws-sam-hello-ruby/README.md

 # Cookiecutter SAM for Ruby Lambda functions

-This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a Serverless Hello World App based on Serverless Application Model (SAM) and Python.
+This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a Serverless Hello World App based on Serverless Application Model (SAM) and Ruby.

 ## Recommendations